noname-07/noname-07/README.md

 </p>
  <hr/>
 <a href="https://github.com/404"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>
-  <h4 align="center"><b>Note:</b> Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.</h4>
+  <h4 align="center"><b>• NOTE:</b> Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.</h4>
  <a href="https://github.com/404"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>
   <br>